ackjewtn/HACS-husqvarna_automower_ble/README.md

 The integration provides additional custom services to enhance control over your mower:

-- **Park the mower indefinitely**: This service allows you to park the mower at its docking station without resuming its schedule until manually instructed.
+- **Park indefinitely**: This service allows you to park the mower at its docking station without resuming its schedule until manually instructed.
 - **Resume schedule**: Use this service to resume the mower's predefined schedule after it has been paused or parked.

 These services can be accessed via **Actions** in the Home Assistant UI or can be used in **automations** for advanced control.